 - El Totumo Mud Volcano: If you are looking for an earthy spa day, El Totumo is for you.
 Enjoy a all-natural mud bath in a volcano!

 The saddest day of any trip is always the day you depart.
 Sadly, that day is today.
 After 14 days in Colombia, you’re back home, but hopefully will be back soon to explore the many other places this AMAZING country has to offer.

 Have More More Than 2 Weeks?
 3 Week & 4 Week Colombia Itinerary Stops

 If you have more time in Colombia (LUCKY YOU!) the below destinations are great options to consider adding to your Colombia itinerary and trip.
 Or feel free to swap any of these out with our recommended Colombia itinerary above.
 It’s your trip!
 Make it everything you want it to be.

-- San Andres: An small little island nestled off the cost of Nicaragua.
-Amazing beaches, snorkeling and scuba diving.
+- San Andres: An small little island nestled off the coast of Nicaragua.
+Amazing beaches, snorkeling, and scuba diving.

 - Tatacoa Desert: Insane desert landscapes and incredible stargazing

-- La Guajira: Massive sand dunes that jut up to the Carribean blue sea
+- La Guajira: Massive sand dunes that jut up to the Caribbean blue sea

 - Parque Tayrona: Home to Colombia’s most beautiful beaches, lagoons, and tropical jungles